tayganr/purviewlab/modules/module13.md

    ![](../images/module13/kafka03.png)

-4. And finally you should see your newly created object in Azure Purview itself:
+4. And finally you should see your newly created object in Microsoft Purview itself:

    ![](../images/module13/kafka04.png)